 Confetti is just shredded paper.
 I laugh now because I actually pull out my scissors along with the colored construction paper to hand cut the confetti.
 Please.
 Ain’t nobody got time for that!
 I started in on my first 12 pieces of confetti when I had an epiphany.
 A friend had given us a tiny paper shredding machine that mostly sits lonely underneath my husband’s office desk.
 LET’S GO!
 Now I know what the phrase, “UNLIMITED POWER!” truly means.
 The ability to create a custom color palette of confetti! (as long as you have the paper colors you like!).
 After just 7 sheets of paper, I had a mountain of confetti!
 My recipe: white, blue, light blue, and yellow paper.
 In the photos I like best, Levi is hand tossing the confetti down on Enoch (in some of the photos I have Levi shooting on the tripod and I’m tossing!
 Just shows you what a 3 1/2 year old can do!)

 Now for the piñata: it’s all paper maché!
 You just need a balloon, air in your lungs, newspaper cut into strips, and the flour mixture.
 My mixture: 1 cup of flour, 1 cup of water, many shakes from a salt shaker (to inhibit mold).
 Mix it up, slather it on your newspaper strips, then lay the strips on the balloon until it’s covered!
 I did two layers, and it took a day to dry between.
 (As I said, more work required).
 Homemade piñatas are a blast to spice up any party – and you can make them as intricate or as simple as you like!
+We added in simple treats as well as extra confetti to make the opening blast epic.

 Happy birthday, sweet Enoch!
 As your uncle would say, congratulations on your first revolution around the sun!